I’ve got 7 great days of wonderful dishes lined up for this week’s gluten-free diet menu plan. Here are the highlights.

 (I’ll roast the chicken while the bread is baking, or I could use leftovers from the freezer if I have them)

 New England Clam Chowder

 Day 7 – Paleo Diet

 Mashed Potatoes with Butter or Ghee

 This gluten-free menu plan is designed for those with gluten intolerance, gluten sensitivity, or celiac (coeliac) disease, but I’ve found that people who have no food allergies like these gluten-free recipes, too.
-They are wheat-free, barley-free and rye-free.
-Many are also suitable for the paleo diet or may be casein-free, dairy-free, egg-free, lactose-free, nut-free or refined sugar-free.
+They are wheat-free recipes, as well as barley-free and rye-free.
+They are suitable for a wheat-free diet, and many are also suitable for the paleo diet or may be casein-free, dairy-free, egg-free, lactose-free, nut-free or refined sugar-free.